justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

     - Multiclass - predict a label that represents one of multiple possible classes: species of penguin based on height
       - Models be trained to predict mutually exclusive labels.
-However, some algorithms can train multilable classification, allowing more than one label for an observation, like a movie categorized as sci-fi and comedy
+However, some algorithms can train multiple classification, allowing more than one label for an observation, like a movie categorized as sci-fi and comedy
 - Unsupervised Learning (\[x1, x2, x3\]): Training data is unlabeled,
   try to find similarities in observations based on features and group them into cluster